 A summary of the planning process and the various key plans which are established can be found in Appendix 3.
 The Community Council website has a planning section and various documents relating to planning reviews in our area can be found there e.g. the ‘Criteria for Judging Planning Applications’ used by the Community Council.

 The 2019 Planning (Scotland) Act has introduced the concept of “Local Place Plans” which would allow Community Councils and other community bodies to develop a plan for a piece of land or a building.
-It is expected that the necessary guidance will not be forthcoming from the Scottish Government for some time but CBMCC is already discussing with other CCs and ACC how Local Place Plans will be implemented and their format and processes.
+The necessary guidance from the Scottish Government is still awaited but CBMCC is already discussing with other CCs and ACC how Local Place Plans will be implemented and their format and processes.

-- A major concern for our community is the increasing number of new houses being built or planned in the area and the impact they will have on the infrastructure and services.
+1. A major concern for our community is the increasing number of new houses being built or planned in the area and the impact they will have on the infrastructure and services.
 The Dee valley is a very desirable area in which to live on both the north and south side of the river and as such attracts developers.
-Unfortunately there is limited scope to improve the road network, local schools are at or close to capacity and medical services are stretched.
-Nearly 1000 new homes will be built over the period 2016 -2025, excluding those planned for Countesswells which at 3000 homes will be a new town.
+Unfortunately, there is limited scope to improve the road network, local schools are at or close to capacity and medical services are stretched.
+Nearly 1000 new homes are being built over the period 2016 -2025, excluding those planned for Countesswells which at 3000 homes will be a new town.
 See also sections 3-5.
-The Community Council will be making representations to limit further development for the next Local Development Plan (ALDP2022).
+The Community Council representations to limit further development in the next Local Development Plan (ALDP2022) were largely accepted by the City Council in approving the proposed ALDP2020.

-- As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
-We want to preserve as much as we can of the green space which acts as a break between our three communities to maintain the feeling of individuality of our communities.
+3. As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
+We want to preserve as much as we can of the green space, which acts as a break between our three communities (and with Peterculter) to maintain the feeling of individuality of our communities.
 See also section 5 ‘Natural Environment’.
-The Community Council will make sure representations to preserve the green space are put forward for the next Local Development Plan.
+The Community Council will make representations to preserve green space.

-- There has been pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well-used and enjoyed path is not damaged or access restricted by requests from developers to use it.
-Following representations from the CC and the community, ACC has recently introduced formal restrictions on all vehicle movements on the Deeside Way apart from Council and statutory utility vehicles and essential access by existing householders for property maintenance.
+5. There has been pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well-used and enjoyed path is not damaged or access restricted by requests from developers to use it.
+Following representations from the CC and the community, in 2019 ACC introduced formal restrictions on all vehicle movements on the Deeside Way apart from Council and statutory utility vehicles and essential access by existing householders for property maintenance.

 Community Council Objectives